Realistic assessment of a single gravitational wave source localization taking into account precise pulsar distances with pulsar timing arrays: Bayesian influence

 where $\vec\theta_0$ denotes the true value of the CGW parameters.
 Then, we use a model $M$ in which the data are represented as the sum of the CGW signal model $\bm{s}(\vec\theta)$ and Gaussian white noise $\bm{n}$.

-When the noise is sufficiently small compared to the signal, the posterior distribution is expected to be sharply peaked around the true value of the parameter.
+In the high signal-to-noise ratio (SNR) regime, the posterior distribution is expected to be sharply peaked around the true value of the parameter.
 Follwing articles \cite{vallisneriUseAbuseFisher2008,rodriguezInadequaciesFisherInformation2013}, we expand the CGW signal model $\bm{s}(\vec \theta)$ to first order around the true parameter value $\vec\theta_0$ as

 where index $i$ denotes the component of the vector for the parameter and the Einstein summation convention is used for Latin indices throughout this section.
-Follwing articles \cite{vallisneriUseAbuseFisher2008,rodriguezInadequaciesFisherInformation2013}, we refer to this approximation as the high signal-to-noise ratio / linearized-signal approximation (high-SNR/LSA approximation).
+The previous article has shown that the posterior distribution obtained using a linearized waveform corresponds to the leading-order term in an expansion of the posterior distribution in powers of the inverse of the optimal SNR of the true signal \cite{vallisneriUseAbuseFisher2008}.
+In this context, the optimal SNR of the true signal represents the total SNR of the dataset, as defined in \cref{snr} in Appendix, but it is evaluated using the true parameter values of the CGW signal model rather than the maximum-likelihood estimates.
+Follwing articles \cite{vallisneriUseAbuseFisher2008,rodriguezInadequaciesFisherInformation2013}, we refer to this limit as the high signal-to-noise ratio / linearized-signal approximation (high-SNR/LSA) limit.
 To compute the above function, the true values of the CGW signal model must be known.
 However, even if the true values are known, the shift of the peak of the posterior distribution from the true values due to noise remains unknown.

 Substituting \cref{linear model,true data} into the likelihood function of \cref{likelihood} and expanding the exponent in powers of $\vec\theta$, we obtain

 where we assume that a symmetric matrix $H$, whose comoponent is $H_{ij}$, is a positive definite matrix.
 In order to obtain a closed form of the posterior distribution, we need to integrate the normalization constant of \cref{evidence}.
 We will consider uniform and Gaussian distributions for the prior so that we can use the following Gaussian integral formula \cite{zinn-justinPathIntegralsQuantum2010}: